Discontinuous Named Entity Recognition as Maximal Clique Discovery: Methodology

 where $b$ and $e$ denotes the beginning token and ending token.
 In our tagging scheme (Figure~\ref{fig:segment}), we have a fixed beginning token $t_i$ at the $i$-th row, and take the given beginning token as the condition to label the corresponding ending token, so $P(b = t_i)$ in the $i$-th row is always 1.
 Hence, all we need to do is to calculate $P(e = t_j|b = t_i)$.

-Inspired by \newcite{conLN}, we use the Conditional Layer Normalization (CLN) mechanism to model the conditional probability.
-That is, a conditional vector is introduced as extra contextual information to generate the gain parameter $\gamma$ and bias $\lambda$ of layer normalization~\cite{ba2016layer} as follows:
+Inspired by \newcite{conLN} and \citeauthor{yu2021semi}~\shortcite{yu2021semi}, we levderage the Conditional Layer Normalization (CLN) mechanism to model the conditional probability.
+That is, a conditional vector is introduced as extra contextual information to generate the gain parameter $\gamma$ and bias $\lambda$ of the well known layer normalization mechanism~\cite{ba2016layer} as follows:

 where $\mathbf{c}$ and $\mathbf{x}$ are the conditional vector and input vector respectively. $x_i$ denotes the $i$-th element of $\mathbf{x}$, $\mu$ and $\sigma$ are the mean and standard deviation taken across the elements of $\mathbf{x}$, respectively. $\mathbf{x}$ is firstly normalized by fixing the mean and variance and then scaled and shifted by $\gamma_c$ and $\lambda_c$ respectively.
 Based on the CLN mechanism, the representation of token pair $(t_i, t_j)$ being a segment boundary can be defined as: